You would have seen this terminology across many documentation or correspondences..

-This is the common standard worldwide for describing the type of commodity..
-Every commodity that enters or crosses most international borders have to be declared to customs by means of this code..
-This helps in standardizing the codes worldwide..
+Every commodity that enters or crosses international borders is to be declared to customs by means of this code..
+These codes are used extensively in electronic messages such as EDIFACT..

 Here is some further information about the HS Codes from WCO website..